 With the release of the Concussion movie there is a steeply growing concern about the safety of football athletes.
 Organizations across the country are learning new tackle methods and investing in safer equipment.
 But removing the helmet all together?
-As scary as the thought may be, a new study shows that it may reduce the risk of injury.
+As scary as the thought may be, a new study on the connection between helmets and concussions shows that it may reduce the risk of injury.

 The Helmetless Tackle Training (HUTT) uses behavior modification to reduce risk of injury.
 Early results from study published in the Journal of Athletic Training found that practicing without helmets could reduce impact in just one season.

 The study is based on a theory that removing the helmet from practice would help eliminate a player's false sense of security.
 Players tend to tackle harder with their head because they think they have the protection of the helmet.
 But the evidence shows that is not the case.

 University of New Hampshire researchers found that removing the football helmet can reduce the frequency of impact by 30%!
 [Click To Tweet]